pdx-cocoaheads/pdxcocoaheads.com/README.md

 # Contributing

 If you'd like to add features, fix typos on the site or implement one of our [issues](https://github.com/pdx-cocoaheads/pdxcocoaheads.com/issues); Pull requests are welcome!
-Read on for how to get the project set up to build locally and the general process for submitting a Pull Request.
+Read on for how to get the project set up to build locally.

 ## Building the app